Simon Fraser, 16th Lord Lovat

 Simon Christopher Joseph Fraser, 16th Lord Lovat, 5th Baron Lovat (born 13 February 1977), has been the chief of Clan Fraser of Lovat since the death of his grandfather in 1995.

 Early life

 Lord Lovat is the son of Simon Fraser, Master of Lovat, and his wife, Virginia (née Grose).
 He is the grandson of the 15th Lord Lovat.
 He has two older sisters, Violet (b.
 1972) and Honor (b.
 1973), and one younger brother, John (b.
 1984).
 Honor Fraser is a former fashion model.

-Simon attended Harrow School, and graduated from the University of Edinburgh.
+Lovat attended Harrow School, and graduated from the University of Edinburgh.

-Whilst still at Harrow, he assumed the title of Lord Lovat on the death of his grandfather in 1995.
-His father Simon (then Master of Lovat and heir to the title) had died the previous year whilst riding on a hunt at the family's Beaufort estate.
+While still at Harrow, he assumed the title of Lord Lovat on the death of his grandfather in 1995.
+His father Simon Lovat (then Master of Lovat and heir to the title) had died the previous year whilst riding on a hunt at the family's Beaufort estate.
 Due to considerable debts, the family was forced to sell Beaufort Castle.

-He lost his seat in the House of Lords in 1999, when the law was changed to exclude most hereditary peers from the House.
+Lovat lost his seat in the House of Lords in 1999, when the law was changed to take away the automatic seats of most hereditary peers.